itsee-birmingham/standalone_collation_editor/README.md

   - new optional functions ```prepareNormalisedString()``` and ```prepareDisplayString()```.
 These functions have been added to remove a hard coded action required from the early New Testament Greek implementation of the code.
 They are described fully in the optional services functions above.
 To maintain existing behaviour ```prepareNormalisedString()``` should replace an underdot (\&#803;) with an underscore and ```prepareDisplayString()``` the reverse.
 It is very unlikely that any projects will actually need this to be done unless unclear data is displayed with an underdot but stored in the database as an underscore.
   - ```applySettings()``` function is required along with a supporting Python service.
 Both are fully documented above.

+  TODO: here add in the new stuff with showApparatus functions

 ##### Optional changes

   - A new ```extractWordsForHeader()``` function can be specified in either the services file or project settings.
 The default option maintains current behaviour so it is unlikely that this will be needed for any existing projects.
 It is used to change the way the text above the numbers appears in all stages of the collation editor.
 It can be useful to add css classes to these words if some of them need to be highlighted or to display other text which is present in the data but which is not collated.
 This was introduced for the MUYA project, the first case is used to identifier main text and commentary text the second is used to display the ritual direction text.